Kalaww/search_engine/README.md

                         FILE to store the page rank vector [default: stdout] -s, --step            print number of step
   -a STARTER, --starter=STARTER
-                        starter vertex for the page rank vector [default: 0]
+                        starter vertex for the page rank vector: index of the vertex or 'all' for all vertices [default: all]
 ```